Education in India

 Career in Forestry, Wild life and Animal Husbandry

 As the population on the earth and especially in the third world countries is increasing the demand for agricultural land for more food grain and wood for infrastructural development is putting pressure on the forests.
-Although both i.e food grain as well as wood are important for the survival of the human race and it can be obtained only at the cost of forest land but a balance between the Agricultural land and forest land is the need of the hour as both are equally important for the man kind and need to be protected for the sustained growth of the human life.
-It is a well known fact that forests form part of the vital natural resources of a country.
+Although both i.e., food grain as well as wood are important for the survival of the human race and can be obtained only at the cost of forest land but a balance between Agricultural land and forest land is the need of the hour as both are equally important for the mankind and need to be protected for the sustained growth of the human life.
+It is a well-known fact that forests form part of the vital natural resources of a country.
 From time immemorial forest resources have been a source of human sustenance.
-They are home to the most amazing herbs, medicinal compounds, natural cosmetics and above all the Wild life.
-Forestry and Wild Life go together since forests serve as home for wildlife which itself is also very important for the maintenance of ecological balance on the earth.
+They are home to the most amazing herbs, medicinal compounds, natural cosmetics, and above all Wildlife.
+Forestry and Wild Life go together since forests serve as homes for wildlife which itself is also very important for the maintenance of ecological balance on the earth.

 Forest resources and wealth also contributes significantly to the economy of the country.
-Thus specially trained personnel are required to maintain a balance between agricultural and forest land by regenerating the forest cover, forest wealth and resources there by opening career options for younger generation in this field.
-These career options involves the services of forestry specialists, forestry management experts and forest officers, foresters, dendrologists, ethnologists, entomologists, silviculturists (forest propagation and culture), forest range officers, zoo curators etc to name a few.
+These specially trained personnel are required to maintain a balance between agricultural and forest land by regenerating the forest cover, forest wealth, and resources thereby opening career options for the younger generation in this field.
+These career options involve the services of forestry specialists, forestry management experts and forest officers, foresters, dendrologists, ethnologists, entomologists, silviculturists (forest propagation and culture), forest range officers, zoo curators, etc to name a few.

-Forestry involves protection of forests and verities of trees to ensure contributing timber supply.
-Forester takes care of forest resources by protecting them from fire, pests, disease, encroachment and indiscriminate felling of trees.
-They can take up work either in offices, laboratories or outdoors depending on their field of specialization.
-The misuse of forests like other natural resources has led to severe natural calamities like landslides, floods and droughts.
-Indiscriminate killing of wild animals have led to the extinction of many rare species.
+Forestry involves the protection of forests and verities of trees to ensure contributing timber supply.
+Forester takes care of forest resources by protecting them from fire, pests, disease, encroachment, and indiscriminate felling of trees.
+They can take up work either in offices, laboratories, or outdoors depending on their field of specialization.
+The misuse of forests like other natural resources has led to severe natural calamities like landslides, floods, and droughts.
+The indiscriminate killing of wild animals has led to the extinction of many rare species.

-With increasing awareness about the harmful effect on the earth like global warming etc, of fast cutting of the forests and depletion in the wild life at alarming rates various governments as well as world bodies along the NGO’s worldwide are taking huge steps towards protecting the world forests and wild life there by giving emphasize on recruiting employees at various levels in this field thus creating various employment opportunities for the young aspirants interested to make their career in this interesting and challenging field.
-There are opportunities for the aspirants to work in following areas
+With increasing awareness about the harmful effect on the earth like global warming etc, of fast cutting of the forests and depletion in wildlife at alarming rates various governments as well as world bodies along the NGOs worldwide are taking huge steps towards protecting the world forests and wildlife thereby giving emphasize on recruiting employees at various levels in this field thus creating various employment opportunities for the young aspirants interested to make their career in this interesting and challenging field.
+There are opportunities for the aspirants to work in the following areas

-• Governmental, Semi- government organization and NGO’s interested in preservation of forest resources
+• Governmental, Semi- government organizations and NGOs interested in the preservation of forest resources

 • Corporate having their own plantations for timbering

-• Industries that utilise forest resources employ industrial and agricultural advisors and consultants
+• Industries that utilize forest resources employ industrial and agricultural advisors and consultants

 • Zoological Parks